wolfmanjm/forth-console/README.md

 The command history is saved to ~/.history and is persistent across runs.

-This program will also listen on UDP port 12345, this is used to tell it to fast download a file externally from a editor (I use sublimetext).
-You would add a command to the editor that calls `udp-send filename`, udp-send can be found in the cmd folder and can be built with go, various versions of the executable are also found there.
+This program will also listen on UDP port 12345, this is used to tell it to download a file externally from a editor (I use sublimetext).
+You would add a command to the editor that calls `udp-send filename`, udp-send can be found in the ./cmd folder and can be built with go, various versions of the executable are also found there.

 An example of the build system I use for sublimetext editor...